sqweelygig/supercool-servers/README.md

 Figure 2.2.1 - Activity diagram showing data flow for optimising a schedule and presenting a report.

-The core workflow of this system suits a data flow architecture.
+The core workflow of this system suits a notification and data flow architecture.
 The workflow has several data gathering stages that favour compartmentalisation as user interfaces that gather the underlying data.
 Each stage requires no intervention from other components and emits strongly typed updates.
 By implementing these as components we allow each to encapsulate their user interface and bound their complexity.